kerrycobb/PhylogeNi/README.md

 # PhylogeNi
 A library with some basic functions for working with phylogenetic trees.

 This is a Work in progress.
 Suggestions, contributions, and criticisms are welcome!
-Contributions are especially welcome!
 Breaking changes are likely.
-I hope to eventually use generics to allow any user object to be associated with tree nodes which will result in substantial changes to usage but much greater flexibility.

 ## Installation
 Requires Nim to be installed on your system.
 See https://nim-lang.org/